mnguye95/personal-blog/src/posts/forward-sms-message-to-discord-channel-using-twilio-functions.md

 ---
-title: Forward SMS Message to Discord Channel Using Twilio
+title: Forward SMS Message to Discord Channel Using Twilio Functions
-slug: forward-sms-message-to-discord-channel-using-twilio
+slug: forward-sms-message-to-discord-channel-using-twilio-functions
 excerpt: Forward SMS messages to any discord channel using webhooks and Twilio.
 date: 2022-09-22
 author: Michael Nguyen
 ---

-### Step 1: Create a Discord Channel
+## Step 1: Create a Discord Channel

 Start by click on this icon on your Discord app.
 ![Create Discord Server Button](/images/create-server-button.jpg "Create Discord Server Button")